day8/re-com/README.md

   - be patient - the initial compile might take anything from 10 seconds to 3 mins depending on how many dependencies need to be downloaded (how many are not yet in your local Maven repo).
   - keep an eye on the terminal started by figwheel, waiting for a green `Successfully compiled` message.
   - you can now refresh the HTML page to see the running demo.

+  **Devtools/Dirac**

+  The app is pre-configured with the binaryage/devtools & binaryage/dirac dependencies and initalisations.
+See initial setup here [DEVTOOLS.md](/docs/DEVTOOLS.md)

+  With your app running *(see Developing)* in your browser *Canary/Unstable* click on the Dirac extension icon *(you can also use standard devtools (F12) if you don't want a Dirac cljs repl)*

 4. Run The (erm, modest) Tests